privateprep/coding-space-website/src/pages/programs/private-lessons-and-small-groups.md

 titleColor: "#264548"
 seo:
   title: Private Lessons and Small Groups
-  seo_description: >
+  description: >
     Whether your child is a complete beginner or already building applications in JavaScript and Python, our experienced instructors can provide personalized support in person or online.
 heroImage:
   image: /img/tcs-header.png